BenaliOssama/rust_arch_demo/readme.md

 * A separate local crate (in `crates/` directory)
 * Reusable paths and `use` statements

-Once you've run this, confirm and I’ll guide you to the next step: adding a binary crate inside this package.

 Step 2: **Add a Binary Crate Inside the Package**

 Inside the `rust_arch_demo` folder, create a `src/bin` directory: